shams-nahid/My-Daily-AWS-Study/docs/Notes/AWS Fundamentals/02 IAM.md

 ---

+- When it comes to resource based policy, IAM only supports `Trust Policy`
 - To access a service using cli/api from ec2 instance
   - First need to create policy for the targeted resources
   - Add the ec2 service as the trust policy (So ec2 can use the policy created in the first step)